AadityaLamichhane/Toaster/README.md

-# HealthWeb Backend API
+#  APi for Toaster application

-A comprehensive backend API for health web services built with Elysia framework and Bun runtime.
+A comprehensive backend API for toaster web services built with Elysia framework and Bun runtime.

 ## 🚀 Quick Start